RobotsBuildingEducation/RobotsBuildingEducation/README.md

 1. Building things with software is mostly about organizing information rather than being good at math.
 Programming languages use logic and computation to express ideas instead of equations and algebra.

-2. Like the English language, you can express things in many different ways.
+2. Like the English language, you can express the same things in many different ways.

 3. When something challenges you, fail faster and break the problem into more understandable steps.